Remembering the Men & Women who have served Canada in war & peace

 The Okanagan’s local militia, the 30th BC Horse, was formed in 1908, with squadrons out of Vernon, Lumby, Coldstream, Armstrong, Enderby and Kelowna.

-In 1911, the City of Vernon leased land to the Department of National Defence at no cost to set up the military camp, when it was deemed necessary to have a permanent summer training camp for cavalry and infantry militia units in the region.
+In 1911, the City of Vernon leased land to the Department of National Defense at no cost to set up the military camp, when it was deemed necessary to have a permanent summer training camp for cavalry and infantry militia units in the region.

 In June 1913, the training camp attracted 800 soldiers from across British Columbia.
 Over 60 tonnes of equipment and supplies were shipped to the camp from Victoria.
 It was a huge economic and social boom for the City of Vernon; concerts were held by various regimental bands, ceremonial parades marched through the streets, and there were military sports days at the camp.